liuffy/Open/docs/dev-README.md

 ## Implementation Timeline

+**Day 1: Learning, Tutorialing**
+* Learn the essential infrastructure of a Chrome Extension by following the [tutorial provided by Google Chrome.](https://developer.chrome.com/extensions/getstarted).
+Build a test extension in a separate folder.
-**Day 1**: Get started on the infrastructure of the extension, following [this guide](https://developer.chrome.com/extensions/getstarted) from Chrome.
-Will also do some research on purpose and structure of a `manifest.json` file.
+* Do some research on purpose and structure of a `manifest.json` file.
+* Then, start building the infrastructure for personal extension.
 By the end of the day, the project folder will will have:

-- A completed `package.json`
+- [ ] A completed `package.json`
-- A completed `manifest.json`
+- [ ] A completed `manifest.json`

-**Day 2**:

-- The ability to identify all colors (Munyo)
-- A new HTML file that gets rendered in place of the current DOM, using different colors (Ryan)

-**Day 3**: Dedicate this day to correctly replacing colors with their grey scale or high-contrast equivalents.
+- [ ] Script for Google Analytics

+**Day 2: Basic UI, Geolocation API, Yelp API**
+* Add main entry point of the extension.
+* Flesh out basic UI.
+* Research geolocation API and Yelp API.

+By the end of the day, the project folder will have:
+- [ ] `popup.html` - main entry point of the app as defined in the manifest file.
+- [ ] `popup.js` - use javascript file by the [the Chromium Authors](http://the-chromium-authors.software.informer.com/)
+- [ ] `webpack.config.js` - webpack bundling file
+- [ ] `package.json` - contains dependencies (i.e. babel-core, react, redux, etc.)

+**Day 3: Redux Cycles - Part 1**
+* Create utils for API calls, action creators, reducers, redux store.
+- [ ] `yelp_api_utils.js` - handle queries for Yelp API
+  - [ ] Test API calls in Dev Tools
+- [ ] `yelp_actions.js` - action creators
+- [ ] `yelp_reducer.js` - process action.data
+- [ ] `root_reducer.js` - gathers child reducers' results into single state object
+- [ ] `store.js` - holds the whole state tree of the app

+**Day 4-5: Redux Cycles - Part 2**
+* Create components for extension.
+- [ ] `SearchForm`: will be the input form for submitting queries
+- [ ] `SingleResult`: will display the result, based on the user's location (Option 1) as automatically calculated through using the geolocation API.
+- [ ] `ResultList`: will display the results, based on the city inputted by the user (Option2)
+  - [ ] `ResultList` will contain an unordered list of `ResultIndexItem`s for each of the results if the user wants to check for all of the franchises in a city.

+**Day 6: CSS Styling, demo page for chrome extension**

 By the end of the day:

-- Implement an algorithm for replacing colors with grey scale tones (Ryan)
-- At least understand (and hopefully implement) and algorithm for replacing colors with high-contrast equivalents (Munyo)
-- Render a new DOM that contains each of these color equivalents (Ryan)

-**Day 4**: Create the settings page and connect the settings to the color change logic.
-If time, create high-contrast grey scale and low-contrast algorithms as well.
-By the end of the day:

-- Fully implemented settings changes that re-render a differently colored DOM (Ryan)
-- A detailed README (Ryan)
-- A polished Chrome store page, sent to our networks to begin marketing/downloads (Munyo)
-- If time, implement the final two features: normal color to low contrast and normal to high-contrast grey scale (Both)

-**Day 5**: Create demo page for chrome extension.
-By the end of the day:
-- Set up github pages (Ryan)
-- Mock up wireframes for how the demo page will look (Both)
-- Grab nice looking screenshots from the chrome extension (Munyo)
-- Make a few gifs that shows off the key features of the chrome extension (Munyo)

-**Day 6**: Create demo page for chrome extension.
-By the end of the day:
+- [ ] Have components/HTML styled nicely using CSS.
+- [X] Create icon for extension
-- Set up github pages (Ryan)
+- [ ] Set up github page for the extension.
-- Mock up wireframes for how the demo page will look (Both)
+- [ ] Mock up wireframes for how the demo page will look
-- Grab nice looking screenshots from the chrome extension (Munyo)
+- [ ] Grab nice looking screenshots from the chrome extension
-- Make a few gifs that shows off the key features of the chrome extension (Munyo)
+- [ ] Make a few gifs that shows off the key features of the chrome extension

+**Day 7: Deploying and distribution**
+- [ ] Compress extension folder into a .zip file.
+- [ ] Add new item on the developer dashboard.
+- [ ] Share link to Google Chrome extension and demo page on Facebook, Tumblr, and Reddit.

 ### Plan for getting users and reviews